Denmark's Dairy Industry Overview

 Milk Powder and Whey Production

-Denmark leads in milk powder and whey production, generating approximately 1.2 million tonnes annually.
-This is crucial in serving both domestic needs and international markets, bolstering Denmark's strong market position.
+Denmark leads in milk powder and whey production, generating an estimated 1.2 million tonnes each year.
+This is crucial for both domestic uses and international supply chains, reinforcing its strong market position.

 Key Dairy Enterprises